-of toxic chemicals weather or industrial accidents such as spills tornadoes, fires Hurricanes every three years. average of five powerful statistics indicate that an South Carolina residents occur every year.
-For and floods are because of severe Evacuations may occur United States coastline hurricanes strike the natural DISASTERS that
+1-800-700-1156 Contact Disaster Hotline of toxic chemicals accidents such as spills weather or industrial tornadoes, fires average of five powerful statistics indicate that an South Carolina residents and floods are Hurricanes because of severe every three years. occur every year.
+For natural DISASTERS that hurricanes strike the Evacuations may occur United States coastline